Crime in Idaho Touches Us All

 There are two types of charges: misdemeanor and felony.
 A misdemeanor crime is tried in Magistrate Court and the sentence may be given at the arraignment (without involvement of the prosecuting attorney), or when the defendant is found guilty.
 Felonies must be tried in District Court.

 Sentencing in Idaho varies with the crime and can be the most confusing part of the criminal process.
 Most often, sentences are at the judge’s discretion.
 Misdemeanor offenses carry a maximum sentence of one year in the county jail.
-Persons convicted of a felony may be sentenced to probation, county jail, evaluation, or the Idaho State Penitentiary.
+Persons convicted of a felony may be sentenced to probation, evaluation, county jail, or other correctional facilities.

 What Are Some of My Rights?